lzl7/machine-learning-notes/Courses/Fastai-ml-2018/appendix.md

 - One-shot learning: learn something once and recognize it again
-- Zero-shot learning: learn to recognize something you have never seen before
+- Zero-shot learning (ZSL): learn to recognize something you have never seen before